 Whichever part of the industry you are interested in, you will need to demonstrate a range of technical and transferable skills relevant to this area.
-For example, if you are interested in script writing, you need to have written scripts that have been performed (it can be a short piece), if you would like to be a producer, you need to have produced short films, plays etc. It sounds obvious, but with such high levels of competition, applicants to entry level roles often have a vast body of amateur (and sometimes professional) experience behind them.
+For example, if you are interested in script writing, it helps if you have written scripts that have been performed (it can be a short piece), if you would like to be a producer, producing short films, plays etc. is a great way to gain relevant experience.
+It sounds obvious, but with such high levels of competition, applicants to entry level roles often have a vast body of amateur (and sometimes professional) experience behind them.
 In addition to the technical skills you will need to have transferable skills such as:

 - Flexibility, drive and perseverance

 - Good team-working, organisational and project management skills

 - Very confident and articulate communication skills

 - Awareness of the technology used in broadcasting

 - Evidence of your ability – in the form of portfolios, showreels, websites, social media etc.

 Getting paid work experience in the sector can sometimes be difficult, especially at the beginning, however there are lots of opportunities to develop your craft and technical skills whilst at university and during the vacations, which can improve your chances of finding paid opportunities.
 It’s important to collaborate and find like-minded people to undertake projects with, as all TV and film productions involve working closely with others.
 If you are interested in film-making, join The OU Filmmaking Foundation which supports and promotes film making at the university, including producing, advising on productions and offering financial support and equipment rentals.
 You can also make your own short films using a Smart Phone – it’s a great (and relatively cheap) way of creating your own work.

 Many of the roles in TV and film can also be found working in stage productions, so working on these is also a great way to get relevant experience - get involved in OUDS or college productions.
 Over the past year many student stage productions have been filmed, so there may still be opportunities to get some filming experience.